Analysis | What You Need to Know About Allergic Reactions to Covid Vaccines

 2. Where have Covid vaccines triggered cases?

+According to a Jan.
+6 report by the U.S. Centers for Disease Control and Prevention, 21 cases of anaphylaxis associated with the Pfizer-BioNTech vaccine had been confirmed in the country as of Dec.
+23. Of those people, 17 had a documented history of allergies, and seven had a history of anaphylaxis.
 A Dec.
-19 presentation from the U.S. Centers for Disease Control and Prevention referenced two cases of anaphylaxis associated with the Pfizer-BioNTech vaccine in the U.K. and six in the U.S. A health-care worker in Alaska who received a shot had to be hospitalized overnight.
-Later in the month, in Israel, which is deploying the Pfizer-BioNTech vaccine, a man suffered anaphylactic shock an hour after receiving a shot, according to the Jerusalem Post.
+19 presentation from the CDC referenced two cases in the U.K. associated with the same vaccine, and later in the month, in Israel, a man suffered anaphylactic shock an hour after receiving it, according to the Jerusalem Post.
 He said he’d had earlier reactions to penicillin, the paper reported.
-And a physician in Boston with a shellfish allergy reported having an anaphylactic reaction to Moderna’s vaccine.
-None of the reactions resulted in death.
+CDC officials say they’ve also seen the reactions in recipients of the Moderna shot and are compiling data on them.

 3. Has anaphylaxis been connected to vaccines before?